microsoft/vscode-dev-containers/containers/azure-terraform/README.md

 ## Using this definition with an existing folder

-This definition requires an Azure subscription to use.
-Create a [free trial account here](https://azure.microsoft.com/en-us/free/).
-Once you have an Azure account, follow these steps:
+While technically optional, this definition includes the Azure Terraform extension which requires an Azure account to use.
+You can create a [free trial account here](https://azure.microsoft.com/en-us/free/) and find out more about using [Teraform with Azure here](https://docs.microsoft.com/en-us/azure/terraform/terraform-overview).
+If you plan to use the Azure Cloud Shell for all of your Terraform operations, you can comment out the installation of the Docker CLI in `.devcontainer/Dockerfile`.
+Conversely, if you do not plan to use Cloud Shell, you can comment out the installation of Node.js.
+The definition has been setup so you can do either as it makes sense.

+Next, follow these steps:

 1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to set up your machine.